kserve/kserve/README.md

 1) If you do not have an existing kubernetes cluster, you can create a quick kubernetes local cluster with [kind](https://github.com/kubernetes-sigs/kind#installation-and-usage).

-Note that the minimal requirement for running KFServing is 4 cpus and 8Gi memory, so you need to change the [docker resource setting](https://docs.docker.com/docker-for-mac/#advanced) to use 4 cpus and 8Gi memory.
+Note that the minimal requirement for running KServe is 4 cpus and 8Gi memory, so you need to change the [docker resource setting](https://docs.docker.com/docker-for-mac/#advanced) to use 4 cpus and 8Gi memory.
 ```bash
 kind create cluster